 In 1999, the central Arkansas cities and counties comprising CALS' individual entities initiated a new "Agreement for Joint Cooperative Action" for the purpose of constructing, operating, and maintaining public libraries, and providing library services for the citizens of central Arkansas.
 In addition to the purposes set forth in the original agreement, the new agreement allows CALS to take full advantage of the revised Interlocal Cooperation Act (Ark.
 Code Ann. §25-20-201 through 207), makes CALS a Public Corporation, allows CALS to own property, broadens the representation of the parties, gives CALS eminent domain power, and generally expands CALS' authority.

-CALS, headquartered in Little Rock, serves a local population of 317,457 and is the largest public library system in Arkansas.
-Its thirteen libraries are located in the City of Little Rock (Main Library and eight branches), Pulaski County (Jacksonville, Sherwood, and Maumelle, AR), and Perry County (Perryville, AR).
-CALS serves an additional state-wide population of nearly one million users through the Gateway Project.
-The system contains over 850,000 volumes and is the largest research collection in central Arkansas.
-In 2010, there were over 2 million visits to CALS, and users checked out over 2.4 million items.
+The Central Arkansas Library System, with its headquarters at the Little Rock Main Library, serves a local population of 402,947 and is the largest public Arkansas library system.
+Its fourteen libraries are located in the City of Little Rock (Main Little Rock Library and eight branches), Pulaski County (Wrightsville, Jacksonville, Sherwood, and Maumelle, AR), and Perry County (Perryville, AR).
+The Central Arkansas Library System serves an additional state-wide population of nearly one million users through the Gateway Project.
+The system contains over 1,000,000 items and is the largest research collection in central Arkansas.
+In 2015, there were over 2 million visits to Central Arkansas Library System branches, and users checked out over 2.7 million items.

 From Carnegie to Cyberspace